Home

 Honey sticks are a fun, tasty, and nutritious treat stick that combines vitamin enriched seeds and delicious fruit but your pet bird needs his canary seed and greens for a balanced diet.

-Bee Pollen is a healthy snack and appreciated as canary food.
+BEE POLLIN...is a healthy snack that many canary breeders like to offer in small quantities.
 You can find bee pollen in most grocery stores or health food stores.

 NOTE: